miooo0o/kotlin-lotto-precourse/README.md

 - [x] Ensures that random number generation behaves as expected, with no duplicate numbers and all numbers within the valid range.
 - [x] Error Scenarios and Error Messages
-- [x] Ensures that all invalid inputs (e.g., invalid purchase amount, invalid lotto numbers) trigger the appropriate error messages.
+- [x] Ensures that all invalid inputs (e.g., invalid purchase amount, invalid box numbers) trigger the appropriate error messages.

 #### Edge Cases